mriot/flex/README.md

 ## 🤷‍♂️ Troubleshooting

 Always start your websocket server **first**.
 Upon activation the extension will immediately attempt to connect to your server **once**.
-If that doesn't work, it will stay inactive.
-However, reloading the page or pressing the icon twice will trigger another attempt.
+Usually a simple page reload fixes all connection issues.

-That usually means, that it can't connect to your project's websocket server.
-(Re)start your server and the extension.
+If that does not resolve your problem, restart your server and the extension or even try reinstalling it.
-Otherwise, check the background page of the extension.
-There's some logging that may help you.
+Of course you can always check the devtools, either in the background page or in the page itself.

 ## 💻 Development